Thank you...one of our team members will be in touch.

 Using herbicides is an extremely effective method to control Himalayan balsam.
 The herbicide used depends largely on the local environment and the timescale required removing the weed.
 If the Himalayan Balsam is near a water-course the use of chemical control may be impossible.

-Furthermore, using herbicides in or near canals, rivers or drainage channels within Scotland may require prior agreement from the Scottish Environmental Protection Agency (SEPA)
+Furthermore, using herbicides in or near canals, rivers or drainage channels within the country may require prior agreement from the Scottish Environmental Protection Agency (SEPA)

 If you have a Himalayan Balsam problem and want to talk to the invasive weeds experts at Wise knotweed Solutions then call 0808 231 9218 or find your local branch.